-If a student doesn't show up to an appointment 10 minutes into the session, he/she is marked as a 'no-show'.
-This means that his/her booking privileges on the Writing Centre website will be rescinded and he/she won't be able to log into the system.
+If a student doesn't show up to an appointment 10 minutes into the session, they are marked as a 'no-show'.
+This means that their booking privileges on the Writing Centre website will be rescinded, and they won't be able to log into the system.

-If a student has a fair reason for not attending a session, then his/her booking privileges can be restored on the site, by the adminstrative assistant in the Writing Centre.
+If a student has a fair reason for not attending a session, then their booking privileges can be restored on the site, by the administrative assistant in the Writing Centre.

-If a student's booking privileges have been rescinded, they can still pop into the Writing Centre and avail of any sessions that were either not booked, cancelled or to which another student didn't show up.
-All free sessions are posted on the Writing Centre's Facebook page.
+If a student's booking privileges have been rescinded, they can still pop into the Writing Centre and avail of any sessions that were either not booked, canceled, or to which another student didn't show up.
+All free sessions are posted on the Writing Centre's Twitter page (@RWCUL).